sdamaraju/MLEM2/readme.txt

 If your data set is "complete" and not missing any attributes, algorithm is efficient enough to understand that approximation is not required and ignores any input provided for approximation.

-6. Console then prompts for output file path and name, to print the rules, by showing the below message.
+4. Console then prompts for output file path and name, to print the rules, by showing the below message.

 	"Please enter an output file (path) name..."

 	If the file doesn't exist in the path, the algorithm creates the file and writes the result to the file.
+Please understand that, if file path is not provided, the file will be created in the classes folder.

+### Important Note : System requirements ###

+System requirements :

+1. Any system with Java version - JDK greater than 1.5 is required.

+2. The two ways explained above to run the algorithm, require "javac/java" commands, to compile the sources and run.
+Please make sure appropriate java JDK and JRE versions are installed and the PATH variables are set.

+3. If already generated classes in classes folder are being used in a manual way other than the 2 ways described above, please note that they are compiled with runtime version 57, if the JRE version in any other system is lesser, program would fail to run.
+In such case please remove all the classes and recompile the java files in the src directory.